Elwador/MFBot-Webinterface/README.md

 # MFBot-Webinterface

+Currently waiting for full release of mfbot v6.0

 A simple webinterface for the [Shakes & Fidget bot](https://hub.docker.com/r/mfbot/mfbot)!

 The webinterface uses the set environment variable to connect to your instance of the mfbot.